-7.0 Open Space.
-To align with OP 2.4, the Department requests an additional 2500m2 for child care services on every primary school site.
-This was a preferred outcome with DoE at Illyarie.
-Need to demonstrate same outcome but private management to DoE.
-Identify childcare location on LSP?
-OP2.4 refers to the requirement for an additional 2,500m2 childcare site where there is no planned site in the vicinity.
-Stockland propose to deliver childcare sites adjacent to both primary schools in Precinct 15, but not as part of each PS site.
-This was a preferred outcome with DoE at Stockland's development at Illyarrie in Sinagra.
-The model delivers the same outcome but within a private management format for the childcare.
-This was discussed with DoE at a meeting in May 2024, will verbal support provided for this approach.
-(DoE), Administration recommends that the primary school site is increased in area to a minimum of 3.75 hectares where collocated with an oval to facilitate Childcare Services. minimum of 3.75 hectares in area to permit the provision of Childcare Facilities or an alternative size, as agreed with the Department of Education.
-7.3 Relocation of the high school site to the west of the transit corridor would be more consistent with the EWDSP.
-So as to improve the viability of the school and improve its catchment.
-The high school has been colocated with Regional Open Space and associated sporting fields, providing a unique opportunity for shared facilities (ovals, gym, indoor recreation, tennis courts, parking).
-The HS location is cognisant of the Administration is supportive of the spatial outcome proposed by the LSP.
-Further, Administration is supportive of a high school being retained in the current location of the combined primary and high It is recommended that the combined primary and high school site is separated with the primary school being relocated elsewhere in the structure plan area.
+Open Space.
+To align with OP 2.4, This was a preferred outcome (DoE), Administration minimum of 3.75

+the Department requests an with DoE at Illyarie.
+Need to recommends that the primary hectares in area to

+additional 2500m for child care demonstrate same outcome but school site is increased in area to permit the provision of

+services on every primary school private management to DoE. a minimum of 3.75 hectares Childcare Facilities or an

+site.
+Identify childcare location on where collocated with an oval to alternative size, as

+LSP? facilitate Childcare Services. agreed with the

+Department of

+OP2.4 refers to the requirement Education.

+for an additional 2,500m

+childcare site where there is no

+planned site in the vicinity.

+planned site in the vicinity.

+Stockland propose to deliver

+childcare sites adjacent to both

+primary schools in Precinct 15,

+but not as part of each PS site.

+This was a preferred outcome

+with DoE at Stockland's

+development at Illyarrie in

+Sinagra.
+The model delivers the

+same outcome but within a

+private management format for

+the childcare.
+This was

+discussed with DoE at a

+meeting in May 2024, will verbal

+support provided for this

+7.3 Relocation of the high school site to approach.
+The high school has been co- Administration is supportive of the It is recommended that

+1.3 the west of the transit corridor would 1

+be more consistent with the EWDSP. located with Regional Open Space and associated sporting spatial outcome proposed by the LSP. the combined primary and high school site is

+LSF.

+So as to improve the viability of the fields, providing a unique Further Administration is separated with the

+school and improve its catchment. opportunity for shared facilities Further, Administration is primary school being

+(ovals, gym, indoor recreation, supportive of a high school being relocated elsewhere in

+tennis courts, parking).
+The HS retained in the current location of the structure plan area.

+location is cognisant of the the combined primary and high